openvinotoolkit/openvino/docs/articles_en/openvino-workflow/generative-ai-models-guide.rst

 The optimized model can be saved as usual with a call to ``save_pretrained()``.
-For more details on compression options, refer to the :doc:`weight compression guide <weight_compression>`.
+For more details on compression options, refer to the :doc:`weight compression guide <model-optimization-guide/weight-compression>`.

 .. note::